praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-ext-release-notes.md

 #### Bug Fixes

-* Fixed and issue where toggling debugging through a query string parameter or the `debug` command wouldn't persist through the session.
+* Fixed an issue where toggling debugging through a query string parameter or the `debug` command wouldn't persist through the session.

 ## November 18, 2019